jblocher/mgt6534/README.md

 ### Textbooks

 -  *Natural Language Processing with Transformers* by Lewis Tunstall, Leandro von Werra and Thomas Wolf.
 Transformer models for purposes beyond text.
+Transformers are the underlying architecture behind Generative AI, and are based in Deep Learning.
 -  *Python for Data Analysis* by Wes McKinney: More on how to use Python.
 -  *Think Stats* by Allen Downey: More on thinking “statistically” and how to analyze data.
 -  *Python for Finance* by Yves Hilpisch: Specific applications to Finance.